 I’d been on the hunt for a bargain flight to Vietnam for three years.
 I employed all my favourite tricks to secure a cheap flight and came up empty but I refused to cave and pay for a full price ticket.
 For three years!!!!
 Vietnam Airlines’ monopoly on this route was largely to blame.
 They didn’t need to discount given the lack of competition and they knew it.
 I had all but given up hope of ever getting a return flight under a grand and had pushed it out of my mind when my email pinged with an alert from Skyscanner.
 I wasted no time booking two return tix for the absolute bargain price of $1,126.28.
 Obviously this bottom-of-the-range fare came with very few bells and whistles, including not being able to select our seats.
 Vietnam Airlines’ advise was simply to arrive early for check in and hope for the best which wasn’t ideal.
-After booking, we received an email from Optiontown offering a variety of upgrade options.
-Quick as a flash I registered for the empty seat options on both legs of our journey and hoped for the best.
+After booking we took up Optiontown on their empty seat options on both legs of our journey and hoped for the best.

 Before Take Off